 Correspondence and contracts of Lane Lamson & Company, Lane family wills, and deeds to Weston, Mass., lands.
 Letters, 1872-1873, from David Lane while on a cattle drive with his young family from Missouri to Wyoming.

 Oversize documents removed from manuscripts.

 The photographs contained in box 78 and volumes 33-37 have been REMOVED to MHS Photo.
 Coll.
 59. As a result, there is no box 78 and no volumes 33-37 in the Francis Blake papers.

 Finding aid to the Francis Blake photographs available at: http://www.masshist.org/collection-guides/view/fap005

 Hubbard business account book recording the import and wholesale exchange of cotton, pig iron, tobacco, and sugar for New England manufacturers.
 Elizabeth Blake cashbook detailing domestic expenses and silver inventory.
 Francis Blake's personal ledger and trial balance.

-Two scrapbooks of news clips, theatre broadsides, menus, and other ephemera detailing the social life and customs of Boston.
-Scrapbook of bills and receipts for food, hotels, transportation, and clothing while traveling in Paris, Marseilles, and Rome including a transatlantic crossing on the S.S.
+Two scrapbooks of news clippings, theatre broadsides, menus, and other ephemera detailing the social life and customs of Boston.
+Scrapbook of bills and receipts for food, hotels, transportation, and clothing while traveling in Paris, Marseilles, and Rome, including a trans-Atlantic crossing on the S.S.
 La Bretagne from New York and a holiday at the Casino de Dinard, Saint-Enogat, France.
 Scrapbook of holiday greetings, calling cards, and invitations to whist parties, dinners, open houses, dedications, commencements, weddings, and birthdays.
-Menus from a wide variety of eating establishments including restaurants in Boston and France, railroad dining cars, and vacation retreats particularly Glen House, New Hampshire.
+Menus from a wide variety of eating establishments, including restaurants in Boston and France, railroad dining cars, and vacation retreats, particularly Glen House, New Hampshire.